 Check out my accidental, perfect pattern matching on the side seams.
 I cut out size four according to the pattern instructions.
 The shoulders fit perfectly, but the bodice poofed out like a circus tent (the husband made a funny face when I tried it on).
 I took in the side seams 3/4″ to preserve the flair of the tee without swimming in fabric.
 As usual, I raised the waist an inch to adjust for my short torso.

 The front of the shirt sits higher than the back.
 I’m not sure if that was intentional or a mistake I made adjusting the pattern.
-There are no bust darts, which might explain the rise in the front.
+The absence of bust darts might explain the rise in the front.
 Either way, it’s not a big deal to me as I’m pleased with the look.

 Scout is new to me, but it’s been popular with sewists for years due to its easy construction and versatility.
 Jen, the designer, offers lots of tips, tricks, and variations on her site.
 Here are some of my favorites:

 - Knock off a Madewell shirt with a V neck

 The Scout Tee is the perfect “blank canvas” pattern.
 Any print works on this shirt.
 I’ve seen this shirt done in solids, stripes, florals, and novelty prints, and they all look great.